pouyapd/safe-ai-mini-research/README.md

-# Safe & Explainable AI for Trajectory Prediction (Public Summary, 2025 Update)
+# Safe & Explainable AI for Trajectory Prediction
+This README has been updated in 2025 to include the new experiments (Exp1 and Exp2) and failure-distance analysis

 **Author:** Pouya Bathaie Pourmand
 **Affiliation:** MSc in Artificial Intelligence — University of Genoa / CNR Italy